About the Alaska Landmine

 Jeff moved to Alaska in 2004.
 He graduated from UAA in 2009 and worked in the IT and telecom industry for 7 years.
 He ran for State Senate in 2012 as a completely unknown candidate against an incumbent Senator and almost pulled off a shocking upset, garnering 44% of the vote in the GOP Primary.
 In 2016, he ran again for the same seat and lost – badly.
 He is well known for his eclectic personality and shenanigans, most infamously his “Speedo-gate” scandal.

 Paxson Woelber was born and raised in Anchorage, Alaska, where he currently works as a creative professional.
 His work has appeared in National Geographic, Backpacker Magazine, and ADN, and he has provided commentary on outdoor topics for the New York Times and BBC.
-His responsibilities include design and technical services for the Alaska Landmine.
+He is the Special Features Editor and provides design and technical services for the Alaska Landmine.

 Dir. of Photography